kyaulabs/win11tweak/README.md

 ### Windows Update

 Eventually you will be able to login and will be presented with the desktop.

+*Note: now would be an acceptable time to plug your network cable back in.*

 Right-click on the Start Menu icon (bottom center of screen, left most icon).
 From here you will want to select `Settings`.

 ![Windows_01](README_media/Windows_01.png)